MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteReview.md

 ## PARAMETERS

 ### -Comment
-SharePoint administrator to add comments to provide more context to the site owner regarding the purpose of the review.
+SharePoint Administrator to add comments to provide more context to the site owner regarding the purpose of the review.

 ```yaml
 Type: String